ryantusi/Word-Frequency-Analyzer-and-Visualization/README.md

 # Word Frequency Analyzer and Visualization 📊
 ### Video demo: [click here](https://youtu.be/i3V3fnvyWwE)

 Welcome to the Word Frequency Analyzer and Visualization project repository!
-This Python Flask-based web application is designed to analyze word frequency in a given text and visually represent the most common words.
+This Python Flask-based web application is designed to analyze word frequency in a given text and visually represent the most common words with module creation inheriting the concept of Object-Oriented-Programming in python.
 This README provides a comprehensive guide to understand, set up, and utilize this project effectively.
 The Word Frequency Analyzer and Visualization is a Python program designed to analyze the frequency of words in a given text or a set of texts.
 This tool is perfect for anyone interested in understanding the distribution of words within a passage and visualizing the most commonly used words.

 ## Table of Contents